LandYacht

 No drama.

 LandYacht is a modular automation system for converted vehicles — vans, Sprinters, skoolies, buses.
-Built around a Raspberry Pi and a network of cheap wireless sensor nodes, it answers the questions that actually matter when a parking lot is your neighborhood: how much battery do you have, is the water running out, and is this thing level enough that your coffee stays in the cup.
+Built around a chip-sized brain and a network of cheap wireless sensor nodes, it answers the questions that actually matter when a parking lot is your neighborhood: how much battery do you have, is the water running out, and is this thing level enough that your coffee stays in the cup.

 It runs entirely on hardware that costs less than a campsite with a shower.
 It requires neither a monthly subscription nor the spiritual surrender of connecting another thing to someone else's cloud.
 It does not care what kind of battery, solar charger, or life philosophy you arrived with.